inskillflow/fastapi-en/05-apis.md

 <br/>

 Every HTTP response includes a **status code** — a 3-digit number that tells the client whether the request succeeded or failed, and why.
-Status codes are grouped into five categories based on their first digit.
+Status codes are the language that servers use to communicate the outcome of a request.
+A client that ignores status codes and only looks at the response body is missing critical information.

+Status codes are standardized by the IETF (Internet Engineering Task Force).
+This means a `404` means "not found" in every API on the internet, regardless of who built it or what language it uses.

 ```mermaid
 flowchart LR